-If you are a commercial fisherman and you are injured on the job, you have several ways to get compensation, including federal maritime laws that give you the right to sue for damages when your employer refuses to pay.
-Because the job is so dangerous and more people work in this industry in Alaska than anywhere else, the state has a special fund in addition to the federal laws that provides compensation for injured or killed fishermen and their families.
+If you are a commercial fisherman injured on the job, you have several ways to get compensation, including federal maritime laws that give you the right to sue for damages.
+The job is particularly dangerous in the waters of Alaska.
+The state created the Alaska Fishermen’s Fund as an additional source of compensation for injured or killed fishermen and their families.

 Get Matched with a Leading Maritime Attorney in Your Area